tkhq/qos/docs/guide_dev.md

 **The flow:**
 1. qos_core generates a fresh ephemeral key during `BootStandardRequest`
 2. qos_core writes private key to `./local-enclave/qos.ephemeral.key`
-3. qos_core returns the (broken) mock attestation document
+3. qos_core requests a mock attestation document with the ephemeral public key
-4. Client reads `./local-enclave/qos.ephemeral.key` for the real public key
+4. Client reads `./local-enclave/qos.ephemeral.key` for the real public key when the override is configured
 5. Client encrypts shares correctly
 6. Decryption succeeds

 ### Alternative: Skip the Override

 If you prefer not to use `--unsafe-eph-path-override`, you can omit it entirely.
 The client will attempt to extract the public key from the attestation document.
-However, this may fail due to the PEM encoding issue.

 ## File System Layout